objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit record).md

 Returns the record type descriptor for objects _obj_ which are records; returns `#f` for all non-record values.

 **(make-record-type _name fields_)** <span style="float:right;text-align:rigth;">[procedure]</span>
+**(make-record-type _name fields parent_)**

 Returns a record type descriptor which represents a new data type that is disjoint from all other types. _name_ is a string which is only used for debugging purposes, such as the printed representation of a record of the new type. _fields_ is a list of symbols naming the fields of a record of the new type.
-It is an error if the list contains duplicate symbols.
+It is an error if the list contains duplicate symbols. _parent_ refers to a record type descriptor for the supertype of the newly created record type.
+By default, _parent_ is `#f`, i.e. the new record type does not have a parent type.

 **(record-type-name _rtd_)** <span style="float:right;text-align:rigth;">[procedure]</span>

 Returns the type name (a string) associated with the type represented by the record type descriptor _rtd_.
 The returned value is `eqv?` to the _name_ argument given in the call to `make-record-type` that created the type represented by _rtd_.

 **(record-type-field-names _rtd_)** <span style="float:right;text-align:rigth;">[procedure]</span>
+**(record-type-field-names _rtd all?_)**

 Returns a list of the symbols naming the fields in members of the type represented by the record type descriptor _rtd_.
 The returned value is `equal?` to the _fields_ argument given in the call to `make-record-type` that created the type represented by _rtd_.
+If boolean argument _all?_ is true (default is false), then a list of all symbols, also defined by parent types of _rtd_, is returned.

+**(record-type-parent _rtd_)** <span style="float:right;text-align:rigth;">[procedure]</span>

+Returns a record type descriptor for the parent type of the record type represented by the record type descriptor _rtd_. `record-type-parent` returns `#f` if _rtd_ does not have a parent type.

 **(record-type-tag _rtd_)** <span style="float:right;text-align:rigth;">[procedure]</span>